junxit/us-congress-bills-112/metadata.md

 - 2012-03-29 — Introduced in Senate
 - 2012-03-29 — Read twice and referred to the Committee on Environment and Public Works. (text of measure as introduced: CR S2246)
 - 2012-03-29 — Sponsor introductory remarks on measure.
 (CR S2246)
+- 2012-07-25 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2012-12-27 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2012-12-27 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2012-12-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 576.